ZviRosenfeld/IEnumerableCorrelater/README.md

 ### PatienceDiffCorrelater

-[PatienceDiffCorrelater\<T>](IEnumerableCorrelater/Correlaters/PatienceDiffCorrelater.cs) is an algrithum that was developed spisificly for comaring diffs in code.
+[PatienceDiffCorrelater\<T>](IEnumerableCorrelater/Correlaters/PatienceDiffCorrelater.cs) is an algorithm that was developed specifically for comparing diffs in code.
+It does a very good job at creating human-readable diffs.
+You can read more about it [here](https://bramcohen.livejournal.com/73318.html).

 This correlater is Available since version 1.2.1.